| Merbau Wood |

 Workability

-Working with Merbau is not easy because it has a high density and interlocked grain.
+Working with Merbau is difficult because it has a high density and interlocked grain.
 Wood is difficult to saw.

 Fade over time